-- 6) An exposure dose limit of 100 millisievert was set for a 5-year period starting at April 1, 2001, and no person had exceeded the exposure limit at the end of FY2005. - (3) Occupational exposure management in nuclear facilities is managed by each plant.
-When a person works at more than one facility, their exposure record in each facility is managed to maintain accurate exposure management. - The registration, recording and maintenance of occupational exposure data are managed in a unified fashion by the Occupational Exposure Central Registration Center of the Radiation Effects Association. - (4) The distribution for the exposure levels of personnel engaged in radiation work in FY2005 (including exposure status including exposure history) and the distribution of exposure levels of female personnel (defined in Article 9-2 of the Rules for the Installation, Operation, etc. of Commercial Power Reactors) are shown by quarter.
+- 6. The exposure dose limit was set not to exceed 100 millisievert in the five year period which started April 1, 2006, and no person had exceeded the exposure limit at the end of FY2006. - (3) Occupational exposure management in nuclear facilities is managed by each plant.
+When a person works at more than one facility, their exposure record in each facility is checked to maintain accurate exposure management.

+The registration, recording and maintenance of occupational exposure data is managed in a unified fashion by the Occupational Exposure Central Registration Center of the Radiation Effects Association.

+(4) The distribution for the exposure levels of personnel engaged in radiation work in FY2006 (including exposure status incorporating exposure history) and the distribution of exposure levels of female personnel (defined in Article 9-2 of the Rules for the Installation, Operation, etc. of Commercial Power Reactors) are shown by quarter.

-The exposure dose of personnel at nuclear facilities by fiscal year beyond 1996 is presented in the reference documents.
+The exposure dose of personnel at nuclear facilities by fiscal year beyond 1997 is presented in the reference documents.